WPP-Public/akqa-nz-dom-class/README.md

 ```

 ### Add loading status with async loader
-When asynchronously loading content that may take some time it may be nessacary to display some loading styles via css.
+When asynchronously loading content it may be necessary to define a loading state via css.

 ```javascript
 var el = domClass( document.documentElement )